Platycodon

 Platycodon (Balloon Flower)

-A wondrously whimsical perennial species, balloon flower is as stunning as it is unique, providing excellent interest in the landscape unlike any other bloom.
-Platycodon grandiflorus (plat-ee-KO-don gran-dih-FLOR-us), belonging to the bellflower family, Campanulaceae, is the only member of the Platycodon genus, native to eastern Asia including China, Korea, Japan, and eastern Russia.
+A wondrously whimsical perennial, balloon flower is as stunning as it is unique.
+Platycodon grandiflorus (plat-ee-KO-don gran-dih-FLOR-us), belonging to Campanulaceae, the bellflower family is the only member of the Platycodon genus and is native to eastern Asia including China, Korea, Japan, and eastern Russia.
 Commonly known as balloon flower, Platycodon grandiflorus is named for its unique swollen flower buds.

-First blooming in the early summer and reblooming throughout the season, Platycodon flowers are star-shaped blooms up to three inches across, comprised of five petals fused at their base, much like their relative, the bellflowers (Campanula), the name Platycodon itself derived from the Greek platys, meaning broad, and kodon, meaning bell.
-However, their buds swell as they develop, appearing to inflate like little balloons before finally “popping” to reveal their large, colorful flowers.
-Platycodon bloom either in clusters or as individual blooms, reliably reblooming throughout the summer, especially with regular deadheading.
-Balloon flowers range in color from soft blues and purples to light pinks or white, in single or semidouble blooms, including the light pink blooms of ‘Astra Pink,’ semidouble blue-purple blooms of ‘Astra Semi-Double Blue,’ and bright white blooms of ‘Twinkle™ White.'
+First blooming in the early summer and reblooming throughout the season with deadheading, Platycodon flowers are star-shaped, up to three inches across.
+Platycodon is derived from the Greek platys, meaning broad, and kodon, meaning bell.
+Their buds swell as they develop, appearing to inflate like little balloons before finally popping open to reveal their large, colorful flowers.
+Balloon flowers range in color from soft blues and purples to light pinks or white, in single or semidouble blooms.
+We love the light pink blooms of ‘Astra Pink,’ semidouble blue-purple blooms of ‘Astra Semi-Double Blue,’ and bright white blooms of ‘Twinkle™ White.'

 Happy planting!